ziroock/mango-media/README.md

 2. Make sure you have Node and NPM installed.
 3. Run **npm install** inside the root folder to install the server side
 dependencies.
-4. Ron **npm install** inside the client folder to install the client side
+4. Run **npm install** inside the client folder to install the client side
 dependencies.
 5. Create a file inside the *config* folder called *dev.js* with the following
  content: